denizeu/Analysis/notebooks/1-sequence-stats.md

 The minimum and maximum are outputs.
 This function is important because it helps us see the range of sequence data, to see how great variety is.

-### Running minMax on my Refined Data
+**Running minMax on my Refined Data**
 I ran the minMax function on my refined data set, with the 12 sequences from each time period.

 It worked like this:

 ```
 minMax("data/refined_data.fasta")
 (29833, 29881)
 ```

-This is extremely interesting because it indicates that there is some variation in sequence length.
+This is extremely interesting because it indicates that there is some *variation* in sequence length.
-The minimum value is 29833, is 48 lower than the maximum sequence length of 29881.
+The minimum value is 29833, which is 48 lower than the maximum sequence length of 29881.
-However, although these lengths are different, considering the magnitude of these lengths, 48 is not extremely large.
-Therefore we may consider that my refined data may not have enough variation for analyses that are very representative of COVID genomes.
 The code I created for this function was very simple and yet it returns two values that are extremely useful and important in sequence analyses.

+**However**, although these lengths are different, considering the magnitude of these lengths, 48 is not extremely large.
+Therefore we may consider that my refined data may not have enough variation and therefore is likely not very representative of COVID genomes.
+Despite this, the code is very powerful as it tells us a very interesting difference in sequences with little in-between data or calculations necessary.

 ## Sequence Lengths
 ```julia